FREE CASE REVIEW

 New Study Contends Red Light Cameras Would Reduce Number of Fatal Houston Car Accidents

-Veteran Houston car wreck lawyers understand the risks associated with motorists who run red lights or disobey traffic signals.
+As a veteran vehicle wreck law firm in Houston we understand the risks associated with motorists who run red lights or disobey traffic signals.
 Now a new report by the Insurance Institute for Highway Safety reports 12 cities with red-light cameras have reduces crashes at intersections by 24 percent.

 Red-light camera programs are easy to hate.
 But the fact remains that Houston car accidents frequently occur at intersections.